stevetraut/go-tutorials/web-service-gin.md

     go mod init example.com/web-service-gin
     ```

-    This command creates a go.mod file in which dependencies you might add will be listed for tracking.
+    This command creates a <walkthrough-editor-spotlight spotlightId="navigator" spotlightItem="go.mod">go.mod file</walkthrough-editor-spotlight> in which dependencies you might add will be listed for tracking.
 For more, be sure to see [Managing dependencies](https://golang.org/doc/modules/managing-dependencies).

 Next, you'll design data structures for handling data.

 ## Create the data

-To keep things simple for the tutorial, you'll store data in memory (a more typical API would interact with a database).
+To keep things simple for the tutorial, you'll store data in memory (a production API would typically interact with a database).

-Note that storing data in memory means that the set of albums will be lost each time you stop the server.
+Note that storing data in memory means that the set of albums will be lost each time you stop the server, then recreated when you start it.

 ### Write the code

-1. Using your text editor, create a file called main.go in the web-service directory.
-You'll write your Go code in this file.
+1. Click the <walkthrough-editor-spotlight spotlightId="menu-file">File Menu</walkthrough-editor-spotlight>, then click **New File**.

+1. In the **New File** dialog, enter `main.go` for the file name, then click **OK**.

 1. Into main.go, at the top of the file, paste the package declaration below.

     ```